crest-lab/crest-docs/page/examples/orca.md

 times the number of parallel jobs.
 {: .text-justify }

 {% include warning.html content="Setting <code>threads</code> per level is strongly recommended for ORCA.
-Without it CREST assumes one core per energy+gradient call and will start as many concurrent jobs as there are cores &mdash; each of which would then launch its own (potentially parallel) ORCA process." %}
+Without it CREST assumes one core per energy+gradient call and will start as many concurrent jobs as there are cores, each of which would then launch its own (potentially parallel) ORCA process." %}

 More details on how the reservation influences the job/core split are given in the [Input File Documentation]({{site.baseurl}}/page/documentation/inputfiles.html#per-level-thread-reservation).
-The same settings apply when ORCA is used as the refinement level of a [composite setup](composite.html) — the recommended way to get DFT energies for a conformer ensemble.
+The same settings apply when ORCA is used as the refinement level of a [composite setup](composite.html), the recommended way to get DFT energies for a conformer ensemble.
 {: .text-justify }